Competing Topological Orders in the nu=12/5 Quantum Hall State

-at the corresponding $N_{\phi}$ given in Eq.~(\ref{eq:N_phi}), where $E_{N_{\phi}}$ is the ground-state energy (in units of $e^{2} / \ell_{0}$, where $\ell_0=\sqrt{\hbar c/eB}$ is the magnetic length) for the given value of $N_{\phi}$ fluxes. $\Delta / n$ is the energy gap of a quasihole-quasielectron pair, where $n$ is the number of fundamental quasiholes produced per flux. ($n=2$ for the HH, BS, and $\overline{\text{RR}}$ states at $\nu=12/5$.)
-As the $\nu=12/5$ candidate states that are being considered all have distinct shifts, the existence of charge gaps can be used to help identify which states are competitive.
-It is, however, also important to remember that finite systems can run into the aliasing problem, where two states with different filling fractions share the same value of $N_\phi$ for a given $N_e$.
+where $E_{N}$ is the ground-state energy of the system with $N$ fluxes. $\Delta / n$ is the energy to create a quasihole-quasielectron pair, where $n$ fundamental quasiholes are produced per flux. ($n=2$ for the HH, BS, and $\overline{\text{RR}}$ states at $\nu=12/5$.)
+The existence of charge gaps may help to identify the shifts of competitive candidate states.

-In a recent numerical study~\cite{Wojs08} with finite layer widths, a $\nu=12/5$ state with $S=2$ was clearly identified, with charge gaps given for up to $N_e=14$.
-Second Landau level flux scans were only performed for $N_e=10$ and $12$ in Ref.~\cite{Wojs08}, and, unfortunately, at these system sizes there are aliasing conflicts between $\nu=12/5$ states with $S=4$ and $S=-2$ and the $\nu=5/2$ $\overline{\text{MR}}$ and $\nu=7/3$ Laughlin (L$_{7/3}$) states, respectively.
-In order to overcome these aliasing difficulties, we used the DMRG technique of Ref.~\cite{Feiguin08a} (see also~\cite{Shibata01}) to study system sizes of up to $N_e=18$ electrons.

-The DMRG technique belongs to the family of variational methods, and includes ingredients of exact diagonalization and numerical renormalization group.
-However, no {\it a priori} assumptions about the physics of the variational wavefunction are made.
-The algorithm relies on a truncation of the Hilbert space in such a way that the loss of information is minimized.
-The resulting variational wavefunction is the best approximation to the actual ground-state in the form of a matrix product state.
-The accuracy is completely under control and it is dictated by the number of DMRG states $m$ kept in the truncation.
-In this work, we use up to $m=4000$ states for the larger system sizes, giving estimated errors in the energies per electron on the order of $5 \times 10^{-5}$ in the worst cases.
+In Fig.~\ref{gaps}a), we show a scan of the charge gap as a function of $N_{\phi}$, for $N_e=14$ at the Coulomb point.
+We can identify different states according to their shifts and label the $\nu=5/2$ $\overline{\text{MR}}$ state, the $\nu=12/5$ HH, BS, and $\overline{\text{RR}}$ states, and the $\nu=7/3$ Laughlin (L$_{7/3}$) state.
+We find gaps for $\nu=12/5$ states at $S=2$ and $S=-2$, but not at $S=4$.
+A similar scan for $N_e=10$ and $12$, which was also performed in~\cite{Wojs08}, reveals a charge gap for a $\nu=12/5$ state with $S=2$.
+Possible charge gaps for $\nu=12/5$ states with $S=4$ and $S=-2$ are obscured at these smaller system sizes by aliasing with the $\overline{\text{MR}}$ and L$_{7/3}$ states, respectively~\footnote{Systems on the sphere can exhibit ``aliasing'' competition between states with different filling fractions that occupy the same or adjacent values of $N_\phi$ for a given $N_e$.}.